iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 > Great idea.
 Had to uninstall though as it started draining memory and wouldn't push notifications as a result.
 Might not be apps fault, could be mine or my phone's ability.
 Either way, can no longer use.<br> :date: __2020-11-20 07:16:33__

-> Doesn't work, went on the app and then got a notification that ive been in close contact with an infexted person.
-This was 13 days after i was in contact with the person.
-Never got a text phone or email either.
-Just aswell i dont have any symptoms<br> :date: __2020-11-17 22:25:32__

-> I have an android phone.
-This app gives me no notifications.
-Other users with iPhones tell me they get notifications saying they have no contacts and how many people they have been matched against etc. Why would that be?<br> :date: __2020-11-15 21:56:30__

-> I WASNT NOTIFIED OF MY EXPOSURE TO SOMEONE WHO TESTED POSITIVE WITH COVID-19 TILL 6 DAYS LATER.
-NOT MUCH GOOD IF I HAD OF UNKNOWINGLY BEEN POSITIVE AND ASYMPTOMATIC.
-CLEARLY THE APP NEEDS TO BE IMPROVED AS WELL AS USED - DOWNLOADED BY MILLIONS MORE PEOPLE IF IT IS TO BE EFFECTIVE OR WORTHWHILE.<br> :date: __2020-11-12 23:38:12__

 #### 1-star reviews